 - Our analytics (stats about how people use the software) show that groups with a clear shared purpose are more successful.

-- User interviews and case studies we’ve collected emphasise the importance of setting a collective purpose.
+- Customer stories and case studies we’ve collected emphasise the importance of setting a collective purpose.

 Rearrange the Furniture